KonstantinBurkin/uplift-modelling/README.md

 # uplift-modelling

-the aim of the project is to model risk increase in patients with uplift modelling
+The aim of the project is to assess risk increase in patients with uplift modelling

 ## Results
 - Data was preprocessed